-Extreme weather conditions i.e. severe drought to intense storm conditions have to be through a formal process, otherwise sharing other sources for opportunities with communities
+Extreme weather conditions i.e. severe drought to intense storm conditions

 8. Disadvantaged Community (DAC), defined in Water Code 79505.5 (as a community with an annual median household income that is less than 80% of the statewide median household income), are typically more vulnerable to the effects of climate extremes.
 What percentage of DAC make up your service area?